Touring Nashville’s Hatch Show Print, One of America’s Oldest Letterpress Print Shops

 We met at the designated meeting area in the new wing of the Museum and then were led through the bustling Print Store to the dramatic entrance of the Print Production Shop.
 We walked right under a beautiful wrought iron arch with the year 1879 at its center.

 The noise of the machinery in this 5,800-square-foot area catches your attention first.
 With repetitive whirrs, whooshes, and bangs, the machines are decades old and loud.
-Standing close together to hear over the clunk, clunk, clunkety-clunk, we learned how these great machines work, printing layer on top of layer of a design to create a single image.
+Standing close together to hear over the clunk, clunk, clunkety-clunk, we learned how these great machines work, printing layer on top of a layer of a design to create a single image.

-Every poster is printed by hand, one-by-one.
+Every poster is printed by hand, one by one.
 There are no mass-produced lithographs here, and no designs created digitally.
 And every employee of the shop is trained in every aspect of the production – from wood-carving to press operation.
 Graphic designers at Hatch Show Print bring their projects from start to finish.

 A glass wall, 80 feet high, allows museum-goers and foot traffic from the adjoining Omni Hotel an insiders’ view of the staff working the presses.
 Picture for yourself this machinery at work.